 The Indonesian government put in IDR 3 trillion (USD 250 million) to aerospace and shipbuilder in Surabaya for factory upgrades.
 This investment is in hope to bring new and expanded business or more foreign funds to the domestic arms and defence industry.
 In 2013, PT.
 Pindad, the biggest Indonesian ammunition group, estimated a profit of IDR 90 billion.

-The country’s ammunition market is dominated by Indonesia’s state-own defense company PT.
-PINDAD, one of the biggest ammunition manufacturers in Indonesia.
+Indonesia’s state-own defence company PT Pindad dominates the country’s ammunition market.
 Its government-owned status makes it easier for them to penetrate markets such as police officers, army and other law enforcement sectors.

-In the import market, France and United Kingdom are the main players in Indonesia.
-Those countries exported about US$23.988 million out of a total of US$41.885 million during 2013.
-In January 2014, Indonesia imported bullets and ammunition worth US$56,800.
-Imports from Germany accounted for US$39,200 and Russia reached US$17,600.
 Weapons and ammunition that are usually imported include bombs, grenades, torpedoes, landmines and missiles.
-Other imported weapons and ammunitions are artillery weapons (guns, howitzers and mortars), revolvers and pistols, and rifle bullets.
-For Launchers are rocket launchers, flare launchers, and grenade launchers.
+Other imported weapons and ammunition are artillery weapons (guns, howitzers and mortars), revolvers and pistols, rifle bullets, rocket launchers, flare launchers, and grenade launchers.

 With the procurement of 180 units of Leopard tanks and Marder in 2012, the Indonesian government successfully attracted Rheinmetall of Germany to help build a Leopard’s large-calibre ammunition plant in Indonesia.